NeuroCognitiveImagingLab/NCIL-website/publications/index.md

 # {% include icon.html icon="fa-solid fa-book" %}NCIL Publications
 {:.center}

-Below are publications authored by Dr. Aaron Newman and NCIL lab mambers.
+Below are publications authored by Dr. Aaron Newman and NCIL lab members.
+Please note that these citations are automatically generated, and sometimes there may be repetitions (e.g., with preprints).
 We will be adding PDFs of those papers we can share over time, but for now please refer to the links to the original sources.
-If you wish to request a paper directly, please do so via [ResearchGate](https://www.researchgate.net/profile/Aaron-Newman-2).
+If you wish to request a paper directly, you may do so via [ResearchGate](https://www.researchgate.net/profile/Aaron-Newman-2).

 {% include section.html %}